 Dealing with bullying

-Bullying make you feel alone, different and unlikeable.
-If you are being bullied, it is natural to wonder whether there is something wrong with you, or ask yourself the question, 'why me?'
-But trust the team at Kidscape when we say this is not true.
+Bullying can make you feel alone and scared.
+If you are being bullied, it is normal to ask the question, 'why me?'
+But trust us when we say this is not your fault.

 Why do people bully?

 People bully others because they want to feel powerful, and prove something either to themselves or the people around them.

 Often it is an attempt to gain power popularity (for example, by making other people laugh or getting other people to be on their side) or to stop getting hurt themselves (for example, 'If I bully others people will know they can't hurt me').

 - They don't know how to manage their own thoughts and feelings (e.g. they often hit and hurt others)

 - They have been bullied or hurt by other people themselves